WordPress/gutenberg/docs/how-to-guides/curating-the-editor-experience.md

 ## Utilizing patterns

-**Prioritize post content patterns for new pages**
+**Prioritize starter patterns for any post type**

-When a user creates a page, they are met with an empty page.
-However, that experience can be improved thanks to the option to have patterns from a specific type prioritized upon page creation in a modal.
-The modal appears each time the user creates a new page when there are patterns on their website that declare support for the core/post-content block types.
-By default, WordPress 6.0  does not include any of these patterns, so the modal will not appear without some of these post content patterns being added.
+When a user creates new content, whether a page or post, they are met with an empty canvas.
+However, that experience can be improved thanks to the option to have patterns from a specific type prioritized upon creation of a new piece of content.
+The modal appears each time the user creates a new item when there are patterns on their website that declare support for the core/post-content block types.
+By default, WordPress does not include any of these patterns, so the modal will not appear without some of these post content patterns being added.

+To opt into this, include core/post-content in the blockTypes for your pattern.
+[Here's an example of a pattern](https://gist.github.com/annezazu/ead4c4965345251ec999b716c0c84f32) that would appear when creating a new post.

-Read more about this functionality in the [Page creation patterns in WordPress 6.0 dev note](https://make.wordpress.org/core/2022/05/03/page-creation-patterns-in-wordpress-6-0/).
+Read more about this functionality in the [Page creation patterns in WordPress 6.0 dev note](https://make.wordpress.org/core/2022/05/03/page-creation-patterns-in-wordpress-6-0/) and note that WordPress 6.1 brought this functionality to all post types.

 **Lock patterns**